dsferreira54/SummerFIM/README.md

-# VyramFIM
+# SummerFIM
-VyramFIM is a simple File Integrity Monitor (FIM) coded in Python.
+SummerFIM is a simple File Integrity Monitor (FIM) coded in Python.